MadhiasM/TeclastF6ProTabletMode/README.md

 - [x] ~~Compine read accel values into one loop~~
 ### Simplification
 - [ ] **Potentially skip mount matrix by directly adjusting formula for calculating  (performance better, but it would be hardcoded, less modular)**
-- [ ] **X-axis can be disregarded since it is same between base and display, only read Y and Z data**
+- [ ] **X-axis can be disregarded since it is same between base and display, only read Y and Z data, all calculation can be done in one line by reading 2 accel values per sensor only**

 ### Cosine
 - [x] ~~Use Cosine instead of angle for hysteresis , since it is faster to compute.
 For now angle is fine since it is easier to understand and debug~~ Using determinant of Y-Z instead